qrzn23/min/wip/l418/content.md

 November 29, 1909.
 1:30 - 2:50 p.m.

-### The Cry of the 20th Aethyr, Which is Called KHR^[KHR = {Dee}{Air}♊ = שאו = 308.
+### The Cry of the 20th Aethyr

+#### Which is Called KHR^[KHR = {Dee}{Air}♊ = שאו = 308.
 (N.B. by Temurah, R.H.K. = Ra-Hoor-Khuit).
 308 = 28 x 11.
 28 = ח כ = ♋♃ (Jupiter is exalted in Cancer) means Power.
 And 29 is the "mystic number" of Netzach, Victory, the Sephira that hangs from the Sphere of Jupiter, by the path of Jupiter, Atu X, the Wheel of Fortune.
 This Atu is the main subject of the vision in this Aethyr.
 In this Aethyr the Solar Body (Ruach --- the human consciousness) of the Seer was prepared for the Great Initiation which follows, as in the 27th Aire his Lunar Body (Nephesch --- automatic Consciousness) was purified.]

 The dew that was upon the face of the stone is gone, and it is become like a pool of clear golden water.
 And now the light is come into the Rosy Cross.
 Yet all that I see is the night, with the stars therein, as they appear through a telescope.^[These preliminary visions are veils.]
 And there cometh a peacock^[The bird sacred to Juno, the feminine counterpart of Jupiter, whose Energy is about to appear.] into the stone, filling the whole Aire.
 It is like the vision called the Universal Peacock, or, rather, like a representation of that vision.
 And now there are countless clouds of white angels^[The Chasmalim, "The brilliant ones", are the Chior of Angels which pertain to Jupiter.] filling the Aire as the peacock dissolves.